 5.- Conserve your remaining phone battery power

-If you are running out of power and there is not way to charge your phone, here there are a few tips to make the battery last longer.
+If you are running out of power and there is no way to charge your phone, here are a few tips to make the battery last longer.

 > Reduce the screen brightness.
-The higher the brightness the more power it will be used while the phone is in use.
+The higher the intelligence, the more power it will be used while the phone is in use.

-> Disable Bluetooth, as it consumes power even while not Bluetooth devices are connected to the phone.
+> Disable Bluetooth, as it consumes energy even while no Bluetooth devices are connected to the phone.

 > Disable Wi-Fi